grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 Delay lines implementation can be be controlled with the `-mcd size` and `-dlt size` options, to choose for example between *power-of-two sizes and mask based wrapping* (faster but consumming more memory) or *if based wrapping*, slower but consumming less memory.

 A lot of other compilation choices are fully controllable with options.
 Note that the C/C++ and LLVM backends are the one with the maximum of possible compilation options.
+Here    are some of them:

+-  `-clang` option: when compiled with clang/clang++, adds specific #pragma for auto-vectorization.
+-  `-nvi` option: when compiled with the C++ backend, does not add the 'virtual' keyword. **This option can be especially useful in embedded devices context**
+-  `-mapp` option: simpler/faster versions of 'floor/ceil/fmod/remainder' functions (experimental)

 Manually testing each of them and their combination is out of reach.
 So several tools have been developed to automatize that process and help search the configuration space to discover the best set of compilation options: